MicrosoftDocs/architecture-center/docs/industries/finance/risk-grid-banking-overview-content.md

 Financial risk analysts provide a comprehensive picture of the risk associated with an investment portfolio.
 They review research, monitor economic and social conditions, stay abreast of regulations, and create computer models of the investment climate.

 Risk analysis across the many vectors that affect a portfolio is sufficiently complex that computer modeling is required.
 Most analysts spend quite a bit of time working with computer models to simulate and predict how financial conditions will change.
-When evaluating investment risks (Market Risk, Credit Risk and Operational Risk), the computational load of processing the predicative models can be quite large due to the volume of and diversity data.
+When you evaluate investment risks (Market Risk, Credit Risk and Operational Risk), the computational load of processing the predicative models can be quite large due to the volume of and diversity data.

 Cloud computing offers significant benefits for risk grid computing or risk modeling because it enables analysts to access massive compute resources on demand, without incurring capital costs or managing infrastructure.
 This article examines leveraging Microsoft Azure to augment current risk grid compute resources and optimize the cost and speed of risk grid computing workloads.
 Topics covered include secure and reliable connectivity, batch processing, and augmenting compute resources based on demand when on-premises servers are at capacity.